miqbalf/gis-carbon-ai/README.md

-# GIS Carbon AI - Docker Architecture
+# GIS Carbon AI - Complete Docker Architecture

-This project provides a complete Docker-based architecture for serving Google Earth Engine (GEE) data through MapStore, with Django backend, FastAPI tile service, GeoServer, and PostgreSQL.
+This project provides a comprehensive Docker-based architecture for carbon analysis using Google Earth Engine (GEE), with Django backend, FastAPI tile service, GeoServer, PostgreSQL, and Jupyter Lab for interactive development and testing.

 ## Architecture Overview